 Stress and Lack of Sleep Also Make You Fat

 The stress-induced pattern of rising insulin levels and decreasing blood sugar can prompt you to feel hunger pains and crave high-carb comfort foods, leading to weight gain.8 In addition, stress can make it harder for you to sleep at night, another harbinger of weight gain.
 U.K. researchers looked into the connection between how long you sleep (sleep duration), diet and metabolic health among more than 1,600 adults.9

 Past research has linked not enough sleep with an increased risk of metabolic diseases, including obesity, and this study found similar results.
 Sleep duration was negatively associated with body mass index (BMI) and waist circumference, which means the longer a person slept, the smaller their waist and lower their BMI were likely to be.
 Specifically, people who slept for an average of just six hours a night had a waist circumference more than 1 inch (3 centimeters) larger than those who slept for nine hours a night.10

-Shorter sleep was also linked to lower levels of beneficial HDL cholesterol.11 In separate research, people who were sleep-deprived ate about 385 more calories than those who got enough sleep,12 while preschoolers who missed their nap and stayed up two to three hours later than normally consumed 25 percent more sugar and 26 percent more carbohydrates than they did prior to the sleep restriction.13
+Shorter sleep was also linked to lower levels of beneficial HDL cholesterol.11 In separate research, people who were sleep-deprived ate about 385 more calories than those who got enough sleep,12while preschoolers who missed their nap and stayed up two to three hours later than normal consumed 25 percent more sugar and 26 percent more carbohydrates than they did prior to the sleep restriction.13

 Like stress, lack of sleep also disrupts important hormones — like ghrelin and leptin — and metabolic function.
 Losing as little as 30 minutes of sleep each night can disrupt your metabolism enough to cause weight gain.